GrantMill/GMSCopilot/code/02/final/copilotext/README.md

 # copilotext README

-This is the README for your extension "copilotext".
+This extension is branded as **Grant Mill Copilot** and is provided courtesy of **Grant Mill Software**.
 After writing up a brief description, we recommend including the following sections.

 ## Features